The cost of chicken feeders can vary hugely.

 Runner Up Feeder: RentACoop Bucket

-- This feeder is weatherproof so can be used inside or outside.
+- Weatherproof so can be used inside or outside.

 - Will reduce your wasted feed.